 From the 1938 centennial edition of The Times-Register

-Salem now enjoys fine mail service; an efficient post office department carries the mail without a bit of time lost unnecessarily.
-Speed is the motto of the postal workers; working at top speed and airplanes whir over mountains and plain at all hours of the day and night in order that Uncle Sam’s mail shall be delivered on time.
+Salem no enjoys fine mail service; an efficient post office department carries the mail without a bit of time lost unnecessarily.
+Speed is the motto of the postal workers; working at top speed and airplanes whir over the mountain and plain at all hours of the day and night in order that Uncle Sam’s mail shall be delivered on time.

 Serves 23 Years

 In 1866 W.S.
 Oakey was chosen postmaster and he continued in the position for twenty three years.
 Mr. Oaky was a republican and the Republicans were in control of the nation during most of this period.
 However, Mr. Oakey remained as postmaster during the first administration of Grover Cleveland because of the fact that the Democrats could not agree on a man of their political faith.

 In 1889 W. Lee Brand was appointed postmaster after the Republicans had again gained control of the government.
 Mr. Brand did not seek this position but accepted it at the request of Senator Mahone who was a close personal friend of Mr. Brand.